 Before we dive into this barrel of monkeys, be sure to check out some of our other great guides covering all things Pokémon.
 Such as our best cat Pokémon, dog Pokémon, Pokémon Scarlet and Violet mystery gift codes, Pokémon Scarlet and Violet gym leaders, and Pokémon Go Ultra Beasts guides.

 Sometimes you just get something right on the first try.
-Back in the first generation, the simple days where Game Freak would just change a single letter and call a Pokémon Mankey, or Seel, and then call it a day… This glorious duo of angry apes was introduced to a young generation and have been beloved ever since.
-I’m pretty sure Primeape is a boxer in the anime, sparking a few people out, which is ace.
+Back in the first generation, the simple days when Game Freak would just change a single letter and call a Pokémon Mankey, or Seel, and then call it a day.
+This glorious duo of angry apes was introduced to a young generation and has been beloved ever since.
+If you want to use them, though, you better get your head around our fighting Pokémon weakness guide first.

 I’m gonna lump these two bad boys together because their games link them anyway, plus it’s a bit hard to argue that Passimian is a monkey, so it’s gonna be easier if I double up.
 Technically lemurs are not monkeys, but they’re so close, and Passimian is so cute that I didn’t want to leave it out.
 Plus, it has a little football?
 This ‘mon is great.